openthread/openthread/src/cli/README_DATASET.md

    Done
    ```

-3. Commit the new Dataset as the Pending Dataset.
+4. Commit the new Dataset as the Pending Operational Dataset.
 This also starts the delay timer countdown.
-The Leader then starts the distribution of the Pending Dataset to other devices in the network.
+The Leader then starts the distribution of the Pending Operational Dataset to other devices in the network.

    ```bash
    > dataset commit pending
    Done
    ```

-4. (Optional) Check that the delay timer is counting down, by displaying the Pending Dataset, after a few seconds.
+5. To verify that the delay timer is counting down, display the Pending Operational Dataset after a few seconds.

    ```bash
    > dataset pending